YidnekachewTefera/40DaysOfKubernetes/Day09/README.md

 A Service identifies its member Pods with a selector.
 For a Pod to be a member of the Service, the Pod must have all of the labels specified in the selector.

+It make the pods to be lossely coupled, ensures they are running on specific port and it provides a communication between the pods

 ## Why use a Kubernetes Service?

 In a Kubernetes cluster, each Pod has an internal IP address.
 But the Pods in a Deployment come and go, and their IP addresses change.
 So it doesn't make sense to use Pod IP addresses directly.
 With a Service, you get a stable IP address that lasts for the life of the Service, even as the IP addresses of the member Pods change.